‘He was in a lot of pain’: Witness, video detail AutoZone shooting during rampage

-MEMPHIS, Tenn.– We’re taking a deeper look into one of the many shootings that occurred during Wednesday’s rampage, which left four dead and three injured.
+MEMPHIS, Tenn.
+(WREG) — Here’s a deeper look into one of the many shootings that occurred during Wednesday’s rampage in Memphis, Tennessee, which left four dead and three injured.
+It was an ordinary day at an AutoZone store — until the clock struck 4:49 p.m.

-Leading up to dozens of officers responding to a shooting at an AutoZone, it was a normal day at the Nutbush store, until the clock struck 4:49.

-In an exclusive video obtained by WREG, that is when the suspect, Ezekiel Kelly, is seen on camera entering the store.
-Once inside, Kelly live streamed himself shooting at an innocent bystander identified as Rodolfo Berger.
+In an exclusive video obtained by WREG, that’s when suspect Ezekiel Kelly is seen on camera entering the store, according to officials.
+Once inside, Kelly reportedly live streamed himself shooting at an innocent bystander, later identified as Rodolfo Berger.

 His family said he went there to buy some parts and was at the wrong place at the wrong time.

-Surveillance video shows Kelly exiting the store a second after the shooting and driving away.
+Surveillance video appears to show Kelly exiting the store a second after the shooting and driving away.
 Moments later, several people are seen running to his aid, including a person named Adolfo.

 Berger ended up being taken to the hospital in critical condition.
-His family told WREG that he had to undergo two surgeries and is now in stable condition.
+His family tells WREG he had to undergo two surgeries and is now in stable condition.

 In a statement posted on social media, his wife Fabiola said in part, “God is a comforter.
 He is in charge, and we are faithful to him.
 We are glad the police caught the shooter so he could not harm more people.
 Well done police department, we thank you.”